jrconway3/lt-maker/docs/source/appendix/Special-Variables.md

 `_prep_pick` **bool** Set to True to enable "Pick Units" in the prep screen.
 You don't normally need to set this manually, since it is set by the `prep` event command.

 `_prep_slots` **int** Limits the number of units that can be brought to the level.
 Used only when you want to limit the number of player units to a number lower than the number of Formation tiles.
 Defaults to None.

+`_minimum_deployment` **int** Must deploy at least this many units during the Prep Screen.
+If you have less units that this, must deploy all units.